-We are pleased to offer a new editing service for Weill Cornell grant applicants.
-As a pilot program with limited capacity, we are concentrating on the following prioritized grant categories:
+We are pleased to offer a free editing service for Weill Cornell grant applicants.
+As a program with limited capacity, we concentrate on the following prioritized grant categories:

 - Resubmissions of Scored But Not Funded grant applications

 - Junior faculty writing their first R01 grant, including GRASP participants

 - Junior faculty career awards